constantcontact/.net-sdk/README.md

 <br>
 `using CTCT.Exceptions;;`

 2) Get the access token with the built-in authentication form (supports only windows forms at this point but the flow is the same for webform).
-You can also retrieve (or hard code) your access token from elsewhere here.
+You can also retrieve (or hard code) your access token here.

 `_accessToken = OAuth.AuthenticateFromWinProgram(ref state); `
 <br>
-OR
+Or
 <br>
 `_accessToken = "accessTokenValue"; `
 <br>